Cryogenic storage dewar: Safety

 Cryogens present several safety hazards, and their storage vessels are designed to reduce the associated risk.

 Firstly, no dewar can provide perfect thermal insulation and the cryogenic liquid slowly boils away, which yields an enormous quantity of gas.
-This is known as the liquid nitrogen evaporation rate.
 In dewars with an open top, the gas simply escapes into the surrounding area.
 However, very high pressures can build up inside sealed dewars, and precautions are taken to minimise the risk of explosion.
 One or more pressure-relief valves allow gas to vent away from the dewar whenever the pressure becomes excessive.
 In an incident in 2006 at Texas A&M University, the pressure-relief devices of a tank of liquid nitrogen were sealed with brass plugs.
 As a result, the tank failed catastrophically and exploded.

 Secondly, if a dewar is left open to the air for extended periods, atmospheric chemicals can condense or freeze on contact with the cryogenic material.
 This can introduce contaminants.
 If these materials freeze, for example, water vapor becoming ice, they can block the openings, leading to pressure buildup and the risk of an explosion.

 Thirdly, the gas escaping from a dewar can gradually displace the oxygen from the air in the surrounding area, which presents an asphyxiation hazard.
 Users are trained to store dewars only in a well-ventilated area, and before transporting dewars in an elevator, the excess gas pressure is vented away and the dewars are sent unaccompanied to their destination.